 Most patients take about a week off from work and other obligations to heal.
 During the recovery period, your plastic surgeon will require you to wear a compression garment to reduce swelling and provide support for the tissues of the arm.
 To help the recovery process, keep the arm elevated and avoid heavy lifting for at least a few weeks after surgery.
 Patients can experience soreness, tenderness, tightness, bruising, swelling, and redness as their arms heal.

-When it comes to the cost, the average surgeon’s fee for upper arm lift surgery is $3,729.
-When additional expenses such as the anesthesia and the surgical center are considered, the total cost is around $5,000.
+The average cost for arm lift surgery can range from $5,000-$8000 which typically include the surgeon fee, anesthesia, medical tests and the surgical center.
 In general, arm lift procedures requiring an incision down the length of the arm to target tissues in both the upper and lower arm tend to be more expensive than upper arm surgery performed through an incision in the armpit.

 - Arm Lift: Author: John Y S Kim, MD, FACS; Chief Editor: Jorge I de la Torre, MD, FACS